 (e) professional presentations.

-(4) Evidence comparable and equivalent to Paragraphs (1), (2) and (3) of Subsection E of this section may be developed through certification by the national board of professional teaching standards (NBPTS).
+(4) Evidence comparable and equivalent to Paragraphs (1), (2) and (3) of Subsection E of this section may be developed through certification by the national board of professional teaching standards.

-E. Unless special accommodations are requested in writing to the PED 30 days in advance of a submission, the PDD and associated fees in Subsection C of 6.60.7.8 NMAC shall be submitted electronically following procedures established by the PED.
+D. Unless special accommodations are requested in writing to the department 30 days in advance of a submission, the PDD and associated fees in Subsection C of 6.60.7.8 NMAC shall be submitted electronically following procedures established by the department.

-F. The PDD shall be evaluated by the superintendent of the teacher’s school district and by two external reviewers, one of whom shall hold a library/media endorsement, as follows:
+E. The PDD shall be evaluated by the superintendent of the teacher’s school district and by two external reviewers, one of whom shall hold a library/media endorsement, as follows:

-(1) The superintendent will complete the verification and evaluation strands in order to make his recommendation for licensure advancement and the two external reviewers will rate the three competency strands as “exceeds standards,” “meets standards” or “does not meet standards in order to make their recommendations for licensure advancement.”
+(1) The superintendent will complete the verification and evaluation strands in order to make his recommendation for licensure advancement and the two external reviewers will rate the three competency strands as “exceeds standards,” “meets standards” or “does not meet standards to make their recommendations for licensure advancement.”

-(2) Each one of the three competency strands of a librarian-teacher’s PDD reviewed by the independent reviewers must be rated as either “exceeds standards” or “meets standards” and each one of the strands completed by the superintendent must be verified and have a positive recommendation in order for the librarian-teacher to advance to the next higher level of licensure.
+(2) Each one of the three competency strands of a librarian-teacher’s PDD reviewed by the independent reviewers must be rated as either “exceeds standards” or “meets standards” and each one of the strands completed by the superintendent must be verified and have a positive recommendation for the librarian-teacher to advance to the next higher level of licensure.

-(3) The superintendent and the reviewers will submit the PDD to the PED or its contractor with their ratings.
+(3) The superintendent and the reviewers will submit the PDD to the department or its contractor with their ratings.

-(4) PED will evaluate the ratings of the superintendent and the external reviewers and approve or deny the teacher’s application for licensure advancement.
+(4) The department will evaluate the ratings of the superintendent and the external reviewers and approve or deny the teacher’s application for licensure advancement.

 (a) If one of the external reviewers rates one of the competency strands of the PDD as “exceeds standards” and the other external reviewer rates the same strand as “meets standards”, the strand will be deemed passed.